Best Pool Heat Pumps (2026)

 Hayward HeatPro VS (inverter) vs Hayward HeatPro single-speed

 Same proven platform, different compressor.
-The single-speed HeatPro 140K (~$4,200) is cheaper and plenty for owners who heat occasionally.
-The HeatPro VS (~$5,000) adds an inverter compressor and variable-speed fan for materially lower running cost and quieter operation if you heat frequently. [src4, src5, src8]
+The single-speed HeatPro 140K W3HP21404T has more BTU (140K vs 120K) — but its Amazon listing is now $6,999, above dealer pricing for the inverter HeatPro VS (~$5,000).
+Buy the single-speed through a dealer or the price argument for it disappears entirely; the HeatPro VS adds an inverter compressor and variable-speed fan for materially lower running cost and quieter operation. [src4, src5, src8, src9]

-Pick HeatPro VS if: you heat often or keep the pool warm all season — the inverter pays back in energy.
+Pick HeatPro VS if: you heat often or keep the pool warm all season — the inverter pays back in energy, and at 2026 online prices it isn't even the pricier unit.

 Heat pump vs gas pool heater